Last Minute Gift Ideas

 The Best Soft and Cuddly Toys for Special Needs

-Plush toys are a great option for children and teens with special needs because they provide somatosensory stimulation.
-What does that mean?
-The somatosensory system is the body’s sensory system that registers touch — pressure, pain, vibration, temperature and movement.
-Because these are all neurological impulses, in some cases, individuals may struggle with an oversensitivity or difficulty regulating these impulses.
+Because these are all neurological impulses, in some cases, individuals may experience hypersensitivity or difficulty regulating these impulses.
 Having something soft and cuddly to hold is comforting, but the vibrations that they emit can also provide stimulation and relaxation when it’s needed most.

 Some of Enabling Devices’ most beloved cuddly toys include the Vibrating Rabbit and Floppy Bunny.
 Just activate your capability switch, and Floppy hops and wiggles his nose.
 These plush toys are designed to improve tactile awareness and increase sensory stimulation, but they also serve to provide comfort and companionship to their owner.